 Ranked Choice Voting is the familiar runoff process done in a single election.
-Under the system, all ballots are tallied according to first-place choices.
+Under the system, formally known as Single Transferable Vote, all ballots are tallied according to first-place choices.
 In a single-winner election, if one candidate wins a majority (50% + 1) among all first-place votes, that candidate is the winner.

 If not, the candidate with the fewest first-place votes is eliminated and the ballots for this candidate are redistributed among the remaining candidates according to the second choices on those ballots.
 The process continues until one candidate has picked up a majority of votes.